New Grading Model Overview- Updated

 Score What the teacher sees

 3–4 / 5 Moderate engagement.
 Present on multiple days but not fully consistent.
 One venue may be stronger than the other.
-Teacher awards 4 for above-average effort, 3 for partial participation in both.

 Holistic tier · 5% of overall grade

-The ten faith-in-action standards
+The ten Faith-in-Action standards

 Scripture and obedience